danielhmeir/oneness/paths.md

 The strength of a sphere affects the extent of a person’s effect in the world.
 For example, the effect of the physical sphere may range from interest in one’s own body to affecting the world economy.

+Combination of the extent of each sphere and its position between altruism and egoism defines a person.

+Knowing this you can understand people, how to interact with them, how they perceive you, how to liberate yourself from desires and thoughts that lead you away from Unity.

+Groups of people are also dominated by one of these 5 levels of mind, their extent and the position between altruism and egoism.

 The lowest level of mind is physical egoism where a person could own land, slaves, gold but in his qualities be opposite to Unity to attain which one’s nature needs to evolve into altruism towards all living beings and the Infinite.

-Combination of the strength of each sphere and its position between altruism and egoism defines a person.

-Knowing this you can understand people, how to interact with them, how they perceive you, how to liberate yourself from desires and thoughts that lead you away from Unity.

-Groups of people are also dominated by one of these 5 levels and a position between altruism and egoism.

 One method of personal growth is to sequentially turn each level of the mind into altruistic starting with the physical level.
 Whatever good you have, share.
 Be respectful, grateful and helpful for people, starting with your parents, and for all living beings.
 Be respectful and grateful to God.
 Be aware of the constant presence of God.
 This path will make each level of your mind closer to God.

 Now I am going to make a statement which is beyond the perception of most people.
 Each sphere has a location in the body where it radiates.
 It is possible to experience this with minimal healthy nutrition, healthy and stretched spine, deep breathwork connected with emotions towards the Divine, relaxation of body and mind.

 The spheres are located along the center of the body from the physical sphere in the lower abdomen up to the sphere in the brain.
-The spheres are connected by a central channel with 2 additional spheres, one in the bottom of the body and one around the tip of the head, that serve as gateways.
+The spheres are connected by a central channel with 2 additional spheres, one in the bottom of the body and one around the tip of the head, that serve as poles and gateways.

 A sphere serves as a filter for the light passing through the central channel.
 A sphere that does not allow much light to pass through expresses itself as egoistic behavior םמ its level.
 For example, when the physical sphere does not let the light pass through it, the person is an egoist in the sphere of money, things, territory, physical needs.

+Each sphere has a color.

 The physical sphere is a fiery ball in the lower abdomen.

 The social sphere is a yellow shining from the solar plexus.
 Each 2 adjacent spheres overlap and interact.
 For example, interaction of the physical and social spheres strengthens the desire for procreation.

 The emotional sphere radiates from the center of the chest on the level of the heart.
 When a person is in a state of peace and compassion, free from social and physical worries, then the color is sky blue.

 A wise person radiates deep blue from the head.

 A person who looks at the world and sees beyond the physical radiates a range from indigo to violet depending on the depth of experience.

 White is the color of the light that enters the body through the top of the head and goes straight through the center of the body feeding all the spheres.

 Each sphere forms a layer around the central channel and goes into a sphere below it.
 So when the white light flows in the spiritual sphere the spiritual sphere has a white core and a violet layer around it.
 Then it descends into the intellectual sphere which has the white core, then a violet layer around it and then its own blue color.
 Light flows down from the top of the head all the way to the lower abdomen and then returns back.
 Each sphere opens up like a flower allowing its inner light to become the next sphere.

 As you approach Unity, your perception of reality broadens and this information about the location of levels of mind in the body may help in multiple ways.
 One way is that you can combine breathing with opening the spheres upward as flowers for God with gratitude and thus increase circulation of light and move your mind upwards into Unity.

+You and I are One!